gvwilson/thirdbit/src/ideas/se-change.md

     -   Hard to subsection material for workshops: early content is already covered elsewhere, later will feel like "jump in at the deep end" on its own
+-   Note: the title is a deliberate play on the title of *The Pragmatic Programmer*
+    -   Making pragmatic compromises got us into this mess
+    -   See [this site][setper] for a more detailed outline

-### Productivity, Research Methods, and Enlightened Skepticism
+### Observability, Research Methods, and Enlightened Skepticism

 -   Plan: teach programmers to distinguish reliable research from plausible punditry
-    -   Use programmer productivity as the motivating issue
+    -   Use the problem of observing programmer productivity as the motivating issue
 -   Pro:
     -   Topical: debates about impact of AI are vacuous without shared, reliable understanding of what productivity means
     -   Motivates study of both qualitative and quantitative methods